Analysts' Top Materials Picks: NexGen Energy (NXE), Agnico Eagle (AEM)

-There’s a lot to be optimistic about in the Materials sector as 3 analysts just weighed in on NexGen Energy (NXE), Agnico Eagle (AEM) and Westlake Chemical (WLK) with bullish sentiments.
+There’s a lot to be optimistic about in the Materials sector as 2 analysts just weighed in on NexGen Energy (NXE) and Agnico Eagle (AEM) with bullish sentiments.

 NexGen Energy (NXE)

-Canaccord Genuity analyst Katie Lachapelle maintained a Buy rating on NexGen Energy yesterday and set a price target of C$6.75.
+In a report released yesterday, Katie Lachapelle from Canaccord Genuity maintained a Buy rating on NexGen Energy, with a price target of C$6.75.
 The company’s shares closed last Tuesday at $3.88, close to its 52-week high of $4.27.

 According to TipRanks.com, Lachapelle is a 5-star analyst with an average return of 73.5% and a 87.5% success rate.
 Lachapelle covers the Basic Materials sector, focusing on stocks such as Uranium Royalty Corp, Lithium Americas, and Fission Uranium.